streamich/react-use/docs/createMemo.md

 # `createMemo`

-A factory that returns a React hook, which is memoized for each set of arguments passed to it.
+Hook factory, receives a function to be memoized, returns a memoized React hook, which receives the same arguments and returns the same result as the original function.

 ## Usage